-PAHRUMP (KTNV) - Contact 13 continues to uncover discrepancies in the case of a deadly dog shooting by a Nye County deputy.
+PAHRUMP (KTNV) - Contact 13 continues to uncover discrepancies in the case of a deadly dog shooting by a Nye County deputy since we first broke this story.

 RELATED: Disturbing new details uncovered in death of dog shot by deputy